Head over Feet: Chart performance

 "Head over Feet" was a major commercial success in Canada and the United Kingdom, peaking at number one and seven, respectively.
-In Canada, the song debuted at number 94 on the RPM Top Singles chart and later peaked at number one for eight weeks (the longest reign of the year), becoming her fourth consecutive number-one single from Jagged Little Pill.
+In Canada, the song debuted at number 94 on the RPM 100 Hit Tracks chart and later peaked at number one for eight weeks (the longest reign of the year), becoming her fourth consecutive number-one single from Jagged Little Pill.
 The song spent 14 weeks in the Top Ten and was the number ten song for 1996, even though its last week at number one and last four weeks in the Top Ten spilled over in 1997.
 In the United Kingdom, it became the only single from the album to reach the top ten and remains her second most successful single in the UK after "Thank You" which peaked at number five in 1998.
 In Australia, it was her third most successful single from the album on the ARIA Singles Chart, peaking at number 12, while in New Zealand, it was her least successful, reaching number 27.

 In the United States, the song was released as a radio-only single, effectively making the song ineligible to enter the Billboard Hot 100.
-On the Mainstream Top 40 (Pop Songs) chart, it was another major radio hit, reaching the number one spot, becoming her third consecutive single to do so.
+On the Top 40/Mainstream chart, it was another major radio hit, reaching the number one spot, becoming her third consecutive single to do so.
 The song reached number three on the Hot 100 Airplay (Radio Songs) and number one on the Adult Top 40, her first single to achieve this.
-On the Modern Rock Tracks, it debuted at number 36 on the issue of September 28, 1996, but only peaked at number 25, the least successful single from Jagged Little Pill.
+On the Modern Rock Tracks chart, it debuted at number 36 on the issue of September 28, 1996, but only peaked at number 25, the least successful single from Jagged Little Pill.